entropyxyz/entropy-docs/content/reference/javascript-sdk/hello-world.md

     }
     ```

-1. On line 8, enter the seed of your account.
+1. On line 8, enter the seed found earlier in this tutorial.
 1. Save the file and move onto the next section.

 {{< callout type="info" >}}